 If you’ve spent any time interacting with an Amazon device, chances are you’ve encountered an Alexa Skill.

-In this post, I’ll take you through the evolution of Alexa Skills, how they impact digital marketing, and why you should be building one for your brand.
+In this post, I’ll take you through the evolution of Alexa marketing, how Skills impact digital marketing, and why you should be building one for your brand.

 Essentially, they’re apps for voice search, rather than mobile.

 Using Skills, anyone can build an experience for their audience powered by voice command – they can play a game or provide industry-specific information and information right when the user asks for it.